bmitchinson/v2.mitchinson.dev/source/_posts/pillar/june-july-21.md

 What I've been doing at [Accenture](https://www.accenture.com/us-en/insights/industry-x-index) for the month of June + July.

 Took a break in between jobs during the month of May.
-Did some contracting to deploy a small node server + corresponding frontend in AWS Beanstalk.
+Did some contracting to deploy a small node server + develop a corresponding frontend in AWS Beanstalk.

 ## What I've worked on